DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience.md

 It can help you:

-* decide if you want to do teacher training
+* decide if you want to train to be a teacher
 * discover which setting you’d like to teach in (primary or secondary)
 * build a relationship with a school you might want to work for later

 ## What to expect

-You can do virtual or in-school experience.
-Placements are usually one or 2 days long, but some can be as long as 3 weeks.
+Your experience will either be in a school or joining classes and meeting teachers online.
+Placements usually last one or 2 days, but some can last up to 3 weeks.

 During your experience, you’ll get to do things like: